Snisen-dev/devops24/examinations/05/README.md

 changed: [192.168.121.51] => {"changed": true, "checksum": "4928f5d40694d15bf3e276596d47b8fc75544d59", "dest": "/etc/nginx/conf.d/https.conf", "gid": 0, "group": "root", "md5sum": "a3bb0c727d3e156afa3a11d78b406c83", "mode": "0644", "owner": "root", "secontext": "system_u:object_r:httpd_config_t:s0", "size": 465, "src": "/home/vagrant/.ansible/tmp/ansible-tmp-1761055379.9424767-23353-83196909945419/source", "state": "file", "uid": 0}

 PLAY RECAP ************************************************************************************
 192.168.121.51             : ok=2    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

 What does the output look like the second time you run this playbook?

-Answer: It looks the same but the changed: is false instead of true
+Answer: The first time you run the playbook ansible will copy the https configuration to nginx.
+The next time you run it ansible will se that the https config already is there and will skip the copy and report `change: false`

 # QUESTION B